Minnesota Wildflowers

 Origin:Europe, Asia

-Habitat:part sun, shade; woods, roadsides, waste areas
+Habitat:part shade, shade; woods, roadsides, waste areas

 Plant height:1 to 3 feet

 Pick an image for a larger view.
-Most image enlargements are 50-100KB, though some may be larger.
 See the glossary for icon descriptions.

 Detailed Information

-Flower: irregular tubular whorled
+Flower: Flower shape: irregular Flower shape: tubular Cluster type: whorled

 [photo of flowers] Flowers are in whorls of 2 to 6 at the top of the plant and at leaf axils in the upper part of the plant.
-Individual flowers are about ¾ inch long, irregularly tubular with a broad upper lip and a 3-parted lower lip with the middle lobe the largest.
+Individual flowers average about ¾ inch long, are irregularly tubular with a broad upper lip and a 3-parted lower lip with the middle lobe the largest.
 The outside of the upper lip is covered in long white hairs.
 The inside of the lower lip is striped with purple and usually has 2 bumps and 2 white or pale to bright yellow spots near the throat.
 There are 4 stamens that arc along the inside of the upper lip.
 Flower color ranges from pink to purple and is sometimes white.
 Plants are often branched with flowers on each branch.

-Leaves and stem: opposite simple
+Leaves and stem: Leaf attachment: opposite Leaf type: simple

 More photos